aseichter2007/ClipboardConqueror/readme.md

       18 layers with LLAMA 13B
       8 layers with LLAMA 30B

       OpenHermes 2.5 is 35 layers. with a Q_3 you should be able to just fit it all with at least 2k context in 6gb of VRAM I think(untested).
-You can load the model in memory, see how much your final model memory cost is in the console, and get a rough estimate of the size of each layer by dividing the size in memory by the number of layer.
+You can load the model in memory, see how much your final model memory cost is in the console, and get a rough estimate of the size of each layer by dividing the size in memory by the number of layers.
 Remember to leave room for the context, which can get big fast.
 At 8k context I think use over 5gb of memory with the Q8, just for the context alone.

 *Model bit depth is trade between output quality and output speed.
 Generally, larger models are smarter and can follow more complex instructions.
 KoboldCPP uses GGUF format, which are quantized from 16 bit to between 2 bit and 8 bit depending on model.
 (I like 8 bit if it fits in vram with room for 8k context.)